-You may call your mental health plan at 1-800- 779-0787, TTY: 711 to get help filling an appeal.
+You may call your mental health plan to get help filling an appeal.
 The mental health plan will provide self-addressed envelopes at all provider sites for you to mail in your appeal.
 If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by e-mail to QAOffice@acgov.org or by fax to 510-639-1346.